o3de/o3de.org/content/docs/user-guide/networking/settings.md

 connect
 ```

-Commands in configuration files can be passed to launchers using the `console-command-file` option, for example `MultiplayerSample.ServerLauncher.exe --console-command-file=launch_server.cfg`.
+Console commands in configuration files can be passed to client and server launchers using the `console-command-file` option, for example `MultiplayerSample.ServerLauncher.exe --console-command-file=launch_server.cfg`.

 ## Client settings
 The following [console variables](/docs/user-guide/appendix/cvars/) control client behavior.